 - You’re comparing lightweight privacy tools before you commit to a full VPN service.

 The major caveat is scope: an extension-based VPN typically won’t protect non-browser apps or background services on your device.
 If you’re dealing with a lot of app traffic beyond the browser—like email clients, torrent clients, or game launchers—a full VPN app might be a better fit.
 That said, the convenience and speed of browser extensions make them a strong addition to your privacy toolbox.
+Edge vpn not working: comprehensive troubleshooting guide for Edge VPN issues and fixes 2026

 How it works under the hood